tkadlec/tkadlec/source/me/index.markdown

 He is the author of [Implementing Responsive Design: Building sites for an anywhere, everywhere web](http://implementingresponsivedesign.com) (New Riders, 2012) and a contributing author for the Web Performance Daybook Volume 2.
 He can  be found sharing his thoughts in a briefer format on Twitter at [@tkadlec](http://twitter.com/tkadlec).

-Tim lives in the small town of Three Lakes, Wisconsin, with his wife and their three daughters.
+Tim lives in northern Wisconsin with his wife and their three daughters.